-Founded in 1968, LRAPA’s authority is granted by an intergovernmental agreement between the City of Eugene, Springfield, Cottage Grove, Oakridge, and Lane County.
-By staying local, LRAPA ensures that important decisions concerning air quality are made by the communities living in Lane County.
+Founded in 1968, LRAPA’s authority is granted by an intergovernmental agreement between the Cities of Eugene, Springfield, Cottage Grove, Oakridge, and the Lane County government.
+By being local, LRAPA ensures important decisions concerning air quality are made by the communities living in Lane County.

 LRAPA’s receives direction and oversight from three independent committees who represent the diverse interests of Lane County’s communities.

 These committees are filled by volunteers in Lane County and their meetings are open to the public.
 Learn more about these committees and see past agendas and meeting minutes on our Public Oversight webpage.

 The Lane Regional Air Protection Agency was established under Oregon Statute 449 (now 468.A) and approved by the Oregon Sanitary Authority (now Environmental Quality Commission), effective January 1, 1968, to exercise the functions vested by statute within the boundaries of Lane County.